 Well, the rating manual used by these human raters has been leaked on a few occasions and gives us a pretty good insight into what Google is looking for in a website.

-> The acronym Google EAT – Expertise, Authority, Trustworthiness – summarises what they look for in high quality sites.
+The acronym Google EAT – Expertise, Authority, Trustworthiness – summarises what they look for in high quality sites.
 As it happens, these are some of the key reasons why you should be attending to your Content Marketing.
-But there are some basic fixes you should also do a check on.
+But there are some basic content marketing fixes you should also do a check on.

-> Here are some of the key learnings from the document.
+Here are some of the key learnings from the document.

 Try to have official indicators of your expertise displayed clearly on the site.
 Particularly if yours is a site that falls under YMYL (Your Money or Your Life).
 So, if you are a medical site, for instance, make sure to include the formal medical qualifications of the person writing or vetting the site.
 Equally, a finance site should have clear expressions of the qualifications of the contributors.
 In fact, if your site has anything to do with health or finance